xiebozhi/legalbeagle/README.md

 28 May 2024

 Legal Beagle is an idea for a project where we will build a legal Expert System, which is comprised of multiple Large Language Models (LLMs) that have been re-trained to be experts on on specific legal domains.
-This project is of intrest to Jason because in his work as a lawyer.
+This project is of intrest to Jason because of his work as a lawyer.
 And this is a personal passion project / portfolio item for Bobb who is considering a PhD in AI and watches too many youtube audits.

 We see two specific domains: criminal and civil.
 Early in the project, we will concentrate specifically on criminal proceedings in South Carolina, as this is our first LLM project and we need a narrow focus so that we can learn.
 In time, we expect this will be extended into every US state.